Model-Twin Randomization (MoTR) for Estimating the Recurring Individual Treatment Effect: Discussion

-We presented a new method, model-twin randomization, to estimate the average period treatment effect using wearable sensor data.
-We then estimated the daily APTE of sleep duration on steps per minute using 222 days of EJD's Fitbit data.
+We presented a new method, model-twin randomization or MoTR, to estimate the average period treatment effect using wearable sensor data.
+We believe that MoTR is an intuitive approach that statisticians, computer scientists, clinicians, and patients can readily understand, collaborate on, and implement.

+We used MoTR to estimate the daily APTE of walking cadence on sleep duration using 1,374 and 2,800 days of EJD's and LS's Fitbit\texttrademark{} data, respectively.
+The striking differences in estimated APTEs between EJD and LS illustrate the need for using flexible n-of-1 or time series methods over more rigid approaches like hierarchical models.

+Our simulation results confirmed the trends in bias we expected, listed in Table \ref{tab:sims_methods}.
+Interestingly, while the MoTR-RF estimator was less biased than the raw comparison estimator at $m = 1461$, it was more biased than the other three estimators.
+We theorized that the MoTR-RF estimator is still more statistically consistent than the raw comparison estimator.

+To test this theory, we ran our simulation study using a larger sample size of eight years (i.e., $m = 2922$ days) of data.
+The results are shown in Appendix Table 6 and Appendix Figure A3.
+With the larger sample size, all CIs were smaller (as expected).
+And the estimated mean bias for the MoTR-RF estimator in particular was smaller than that observed at the smaller sample size of $m = 1461$---lending some support to our theory about its asymptotic behavior.

-The contradiction in APTE estimates between MoTR and the propensity-score based method \lq\lq propensity score twin" results highlights the importance of specifying the model as close to the true mechanism as possible.
+For each study participant, the variability in APTE estimates across all four methods (e.g., in opposite direction or order of magnitude) highlights the importance of specifying a model that resembles the true mechanism as much as possible.
 This should be done both empirically (i.e., in a data-driven way; for example, through parameter tuning and model selection) and scientifically (i.e., based on related literature).
-They provide a real example of why researchers sought to develop the doubly robust methods mentioned in Section \ref{subsec:gfstats}.
+Our findings provide a real example of why researchers sought to develop the doubly robust methods mentioned in Subsection \ref{subsec:gfstats}.

-One advanced doubly robust approach is being developed by Malenica et al (2021)\cite{2021-malenica-etal}.
-They use targeted maximum likelihood estimation (TMLE) to estimate and infer the APTE.
-This important paper lays the theoretical groundwork for both the asymptotic consistency and normality of their TMLE estimator, and proposes a sequentially adaptive design for learning the optimal idiographic treatment rule over time.
-The TMLE approach also optimizes the use of machine learning models by minimizing the bias incurred when fitting such models.